wormhole-foundation/wormhole-docs/learn/messaging/gateway.md

 - **Gateway Operations** - the Gateway itself does not require gas fees to be paid by users, nor does it have token-priced metering
 - **Relayer Fee (Gateway to Cosmos)** - there are no relayer fees charged for transferring messages from the Gateway to Cosmos chains
-- **Destination Chain (Cosmos)** - costs on the destination chain within the Cosmos network are covered by IBC relayers
+- **Destination Chain (Cosmos)** - IBC relayers cover costs on the destination chain within the Cosmos network